-North Somerset Council (NSC) are undertaking the development of a roadmap and action plan focusing on measures to support local small and medium-sized enterprises (SMEs) to improve energy efficiency and reduce their carbon emissions.
+North Somerset Council are developing a roadmap and action plan focusing on measures to support local small and medium-sized enterprises (SMEs) to improve energy efficiency and reduce their carbon emissions.
 As part of the LGA’s Economic Growth Advisers programme, Eunomia Research and Consulting were commissioned to produce a report to assess the carbon emissions by sector as well as the challenges faced by sectors with the highest emissions in achieving net zero.
-The report would also make recommendations on support programmes that the council can develop to support SMEs reduce their emissions.
+The report makes recommendations on support programmes the council can develop to help SMEs reduce emissions.

 Eunomia were commissioned to provide a report which includes the following key aspects:

 - A baseline analysis of North Somerset SMEs to help the council assess sectors by carbon emission intensity and climate change vulnerability.